-While the six categories of impacts identified above capture most of the environmental and social costs associated with E&D activities, they do not reflect all of these costs.
-Because the OECM was designed to capture the most significant costs associated with OCS exploration and development, BOEM considers additional non-monetized costs and benefits qualitatively in the supplemental document Economic Analysis Methodology for the OCS Oil and Gas Leasing Program for 2017-2022.
-Cateogires of impacts not captured in the OECM include the following:
+Although the six categories of impacts identified above capture most of the environmental and social costs associated with E&D activities, they do not reflect all of these costs.
+Because the OECM captures the most significant costs associated with OCS exploration and development, BOEM considers additional non-monetized costs and benefits qualitatively in the supplemental document Economic Analysis Methodology for the OCS Oil and Gas Leasing Program for 2020-2025 (BOEM 2019).
+Categories of impacts not captured in the OECM include the following: